-Studies Abroad: Students participating in USAC or other University Exchange/Cooperative Agreements are eligible to retain their financial aid and scholarships as long as a financial aid budget revision for USAC participants or contractual agreement for Exchange/Cooperative Agreement participants is completed.
+Studies Abroad: Students participating in USAC or other University Exchange/Cooperative Agreements are eligible to retain their financial aid and scholarships as long as a financial aid budget revision for USAC participants or contractual agreement for Exchange/Cooperative Agreement participants is completed prior to the start of the regular university term of study.
 This agreement will adjust your anticipated cost of attendance for the period you are abroad which will allow you to maximize your aid funding.

-Satisfactory Progress Probation and Cancellation Notification: Satisfactory progress is checked at the end of each term for students receiving scholarships.
+Satisfactory Progress Probation and Cancellation Notification: Satisfactory progress is checked at the end of each fall and spring term for students receiving scholarships.
 As a courtesy, notifications will be sent to those who have not met the award’s minimum requirements.
 However, due to time constraints between terms, some notifications may not arrive in time to allow recipients to remedy deficiencies or make other arrangements for payment.
 Recipients are responsible for monitoring their own progress and knowing the award criteria for each of their scholarships.
+A student who receives a notice that they are on scholarship probation has one semester with funding to cure the deficiency if it relates to grades or credits.
 If you need to apply for a formal leave of absence please go to undergraduate leave of absence.

-Appeals: If issues or events arise that are beyond the student's control and have resulted in credit or GPA deficiencies, it is the responsibility of the student to contact the Scholarship Office as soon as possible to discuss the available options.
-In selected cases, an appeal may be possible.
+Appeals: If issues or events arise that are beyond the student's control and have resulted in credit or GPA deficiencies on multi-year scholarship awards, please complete the Scholarship Appeal Form.
+The appeal may also be completed prior to February 1 annually for maximum credit issues.